LiorKogan/V1/README.md

 ![V1](Pictures/Agg-Extended.png)

-For extended aggregators, _T_ denotes an _extended Cartesian product_ - a Cartesian product not just of entity-tags but of
+For extended aggregators, 𝑇 denotes an _extended Cartesian product_ - a Cartesian product not just of entity-tags but of

 * Zero or more entity-tags
 * Zero or more expressions, each can be either